 Because this vegetarian caesar dressing is made without eggs it can be kept in the fridge for *slightly* longer than a regular homemade caesar dressing.
 HOWEVER, food safety recommendations for dressings that contain raw garlic stipulate that they should be used within four days due to the risk of botulism.

-They do say that if kept below 4°C / 40°F that it's fine to keep for 10 days, and I've definitely kept and consumed mine for that long, but be sure you're aware of the risks.
+They do say that if kept below 4°C / 40°F it's fine to keep for 10 days, and I've definitely kept and consumed mine for that long, but be sure you're aware of the risks.

-Vegetarian Caesar Dressing
+Vegetarian Caesar Dressing with Roasted Garlic

 Ingredients